-Today I will be talking about the GoPro Max and if it is worth the money.
+Cameras and action cameras have been very popular in the last decade or so.
+We are constantly pushing the boundaries of what these cameras can do.
+Well, GoPro is leading the way and in this article, we will be talking about if the GoPro MAX is worth it.
 Here is everything you need to know if you are interested in purchasing the GoPro Max.

 The GoPro MAX comes with 3 cameras to be able to record a full 360°.
 You can also shoot traditional HERO-style videos and photos.
 It allows you to vlog to the max with shotgun mic performance and a front-facing touch screen.